 It is thought that the COVID-19 crisis has had a huge impact on people with dementia, who rely on support from carers.
 Around 95% are over 65 and many have underlying health conditions.
 The lockdown period has resulted in face-to-face social care services being suspended and a fall in the number of care workers.

 There has been little research into loneliness in people with dementia.
 Loneliness is a distressing emotion and a serious public health issue.
 Research links it to poor wellbeing, heart disease, stroke, depression, and cognitive decline and early death.

 The authors wanted to find out how common loneliness is in people with dementia.
 They also wanted to identify the circumstances that made them feel more or less lonely.
-Focussed interventions to identify and tackle loneliness could increase the wellbeing of this group of people.
+Focused interventions to identify and tackle loneliness could increase the wellbeing of this group of people.